NW buoy to Maui

-This is the shadowing angle for a very popular beach: Kanaha.
+This is the shadowing angle for a very popular break: Kanaha.
 The angle there seems to be 319 and is due to the West Maui Mountain more than Molokai.
-So, a swell coming from 325 for example, should feel any influence from either one.
+So, a swell coming from 325 for example, shouldn't feel any influence from either one.

 A swell coming from 320 will feel some influence from the WMM instead.

 I've watched for years big breakers off the golf course in Waiehu in such occasions, because the reef bends the sets towards itself leaving Sand Piles pretty much flat.
 All the next breaks down the coast towards Kahului instead will have plenty waves.